monoxgas/sRDI/README.md

 - **Python\ConvertToShellcode.py:** Convert DLL to shellcode in place
 - **PowerShell\ConvertTo-Shellcode.ps1:** Convert DLL to shellcode in place
 - **TestDLL:** Example DLL that includes two exported functions for call on Load and after

+**The DLL does not need to be compiled with RDI, however the technique  is cross compatiable.**

 ## Use Cases / Examples
 Before use, I recommend you become familiar with [Reflective DLL Injection](https://disman.tl/2015/01/30/an-improved-reflective-dll-injection-technique.html) and it's purpose.